How difficult is the Salkantay Trek?

 Am I fit enough to undertake this trek?

-It is unfortunately a possibility.
-Many suffer from altitude sickness differently.
+It is unfortunately a possibility, however people suffer from altitude sickness differently.
 We recommend to be in Cusco at least 2 days before your trek to acclimatize.
 Taking altitude sickness tablets prior to your trek also diminishes a lot of people’s symptoms.
 In worst case situations, which are very rare, all our guides carry oxygen to administer.

 When is the best season to do Salkantay Trek?

 The dry season, between May and the beginning of November, is the best time to undertake this trek as hiking conditions are optimal and the storms which plague the wet season are non existent.
 This is not to say you cannot do this trek in other months as you will quickly descend into a tropical environment which gives warmth all year round.

 No you do not need to speak Spanish.
 The people you deal with at Southern Peru Explorers all speak English, from booking your trip to the guides who will accompany you along your adventure.
 It is handy to pick up a few phrases to be friendly and get around before and after your trip with us, although on your trek we shall be there to support and translate if needed.

 What happens if I have a medical condition?